Ovarian Cancer

 Ovarian cancer generally refers to malignant tumours that affect the female ovaries.
 There are different types of ovarian cancer.
 Although they are all collectively called “ovarian cancer”, in fact, their respective origin under microscope, treatment and prognosis are different.

 Ovarian cancer ranks sixth among the top ten common cancers of women in Hong Kong, with about 400 new cases every year.
 Most ovarian cancers occur after menopause.
-The average age of diagnosis is 55 years old.
-1 in 95 women might develop ovarian cancer.
+The median age of diagnosis is 56 years old.
+1 in 108 women might develop ovarian cancer.
 Ovarian cancer is difficult to detect in its early stage as the patient may not have obvious symptoms.
 Patients with early staged ovarian cancer may have mild abdominal discomfort only, which may be mistaken as a symptom of indigestion.

 Risk Factors